nusrobomaster/nusrobomaster.github.io/docs/nav-teams/rekT.Robotics.md

 ![Je Sean](./assets/rekt_jesean.jpg)

 I am currently a Year 1 Mechanical Engineering student and have quite a large interest in the field of robotics.
 I was part of the robotics team back in Secondary and High School.
 Having also had the opportunity to participate in WRO, it showed me how designs and concepts can vary widely between others and my own and this really sparked a fire within me to further dive into the field of robotics.
 I loved seeing when my robot is able to run as designed, it is almost as if watching your child grow up.
 From the stages of conception or the final stage of completion, every step of the way is a learning journey.
 Whenever I stumble across an obstacle I will take it as a challenge and not rest until it has been solved.
+I have also undertaken an apprenticeship in a mechanic shop, providing me with relevant skills on how to use power tools and the use of nuts and bolts for fabrication techniques and mechanical systems that are readily-used in the industry.

 ### Teo Ru Min (Ru Min)